Anna Elendt

 Anna Charlott Darcel Elendt (born 4 September 2001) is a German swimmer.
 She competed in the women's 50 metre breaststroke and women's 100 metre breaststroke at the 2019 World Aquatics Championships.
 She holds the National Record in the 100m breaststroke, with a time of 1:06.50, which she achieved at the German Swimming Championships on 4 June 2021 in Berlin.

 Early life and education

 Elendt was born 4 September 2001 and calls Dreieich, Germany her hometown.
-She is one of three children to her parents Melanie and Philipp Elendt.
+She is one of three children of parents Melanie and Philipp Elendt.

 She attended Carl von Weinberg Schule for high school.
 Collegiately, Elendt decided to live and train in the United States, and began competing for the University of Texas swim team in the autumn of 2020.

 Career

 2018 European Junior Championships

 At the 2018 European Junior Championships in Helsinki, Finland in July 2018, Elendt won three medals.
 She won a silver medal in the 50 metre breaststroke, a bronze medal in the 100 metre breaststroke, and a bronze medal in the 4x100 metre medley relay.